AleVas-Elly/MTGjudgeAI/README.md

 # 🔮 MTG Rulebook AI Judge

+> [!IMPORTANT]
+> **WORK IN PROGRESS**: This project is currently under active development.
+Features and documentation may change frequently.

 An intelligent Magic: The Gathering rules assistant powered by **Retrieval-Augmented Generation (RAG)**.
 This project uses Google Gemini for advanced reasoning and semantic search for high-speed, accurate rules lookup.

 ## 🚀 Features